devbret/online-opsec/README.md

 * **[uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)** - "*...forbid/allow any class of requests made by your browser.
 Use it to block scripts, iframes, ads, facebook, etc.*"

 ### Browsers
+A browser helps the user connect to and access the Internet.

 * **[Brave](https://brave.com/)** - "*Secure, fast and private Web browser with Adblocker[.]*" - [Source](https://en.wikipedia.org/wiki/Firefox)
 * **[Firefox](https://www.mozilla.org/en-US/firefox/)** - "*...is a free and open-source web browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.
 Firefox uses the Gecko layout engine to render web pages, which implements current and anticipated web standards.*" - [Source](https://en.wikipedia.org/wiki/Firefox) (Recommended)
 * **[GNU IceCat](https://www.gnu.org/software/gnuzilla/)** - "*GNUzilla is the GNU version of the Mozilla suite, and GNU IceCat is the GNU version of the Firefox browser.
 Its main advantage is an ethical one: it is entirely free software.*"